percona/pxc_scheduler_handler/README.md

 ## Concept
 PXC Scheduler Handler is an application that can run as standalone or invoked from ProxySQL scheduler.
 Its function is to manage integration between ProxySQL and Galera (from Codership), including its different implementations like PXC.
-The scope of PXC Scheduler Handler is to maintain the ProxySQL mysql_server table, in a way that the PXC cluster managed will suffer of minimal negative effects due to possible data node: failures, service degradation and maintenance.
+The scope of PXC Scheduler Handler is to maintain the ProxySQL mysql_servers table, in a way that the PXC cluster managed will suffer of minimal negative effects due to possible data node: failures, service degradation and maintenance.

 PXC Scheduler Handler is also ProxySQL cluster aware and can deal with multiple instances running on more ProxySQL cluster nodes.
 When in presence of a cluster the application will attempt to set a lock at cluster level such that no other node will interfere with the actions.